-2021 BAFTA (film) winners: Nomadland strengthens Oscar grip with four prizes
+2021 EE BAFTAs: Nomadland strengthens Oscar grip with four prizes

 This past weekend saw BAFTA reveal their list of winners ahead of the conclusion of a long and hectic awards season.

-For the first time in their history, the British film awards group opted to split this year’s (virtual) ceremony across two nights with Nomadland continuing its descent towards Oscar glory.
+For the first time in their history, the British film awards group opted to split this year’s (virtual) ceremony across two nights, with Nomadland continuing its path towards Oscar glory.

-Nomadland filmmaker Chloé Zhao picked up yet another Best Director award for her work on the film while leading star Frances McDormand secured her second Best Actress win in four years for her performance as ageing nomad Fern.
-Additionally, the drama also scored another Best Cinematography prize for Joshua James Richards.
+Additionally, Chinese filmmaker Chloé Zhao picked up yet another Best Director award for her work on the film, while absent star Frances McDormand secured her second Leading Actress win in four years for her performance as widowed nomad Fern.

-Elsewhere, the vengeance thriller Promising Young Woman bagged two key wins for Best British Film and Best Original Screenplay for writer Emerald Fennell.
+Elsewhere, the provocative thriller Promising Young Woman bagged two key wins, including a Best Original Screenplay success for actress-turned-filmmaker Emerald Fennell.

-Other films to secure prizes across the weekend included Rocks (Casting), Mank (Production Design), Tenet (Visual Effects), Another Round (Foreign Language Film), My Octopus Teacher (Documentary) and His House (Outstanding Debut by a British Writer, Director or Producer).
+The other films to land prizes over the weekend included Rocks (Best Casting), Mank (Best Production Design), Tenet (Best Special Visual Effects), Another Round (Best Film Not in the English Language), My Octopus Teacher (Best Documentary) and His House (Outstanding Debut by a British Writer, Director or Producer).

-The EE Rising Star Award was presented to Hackney-born starlet Bukky Bakray for her breakthrough performance in Rocks.
-Her win came at the expense of other British nominees including Ben Kingsley-Adir and Morfydd Clark.
+The EE Rising Star Award was presented to Hackney-born starlet Bukky Bakray for her breakthrough performance in the indie drama Rocks.
+Her win came at the expense of other British nominees, including Ben Kingsley-Adir and Morfydd Clark.

-British actor and filmmaker Noel Clarke was the recipient of the BAFTA for Outstanding British Contribution To Cinema for his various works which include the Hood trilogy (2006-16).
+Meanwhile, British actor and filmmaker Noel Clarke was the recipient of the BAFTA for Outstanding British Contribution To Cinema for his various works, which include the Hood trilogy (2006-16).

 BEST FILM